DtxdF/AppJail.docs/docs/update-and-upgrade.md

 ## update

-A jail can be updated using `appjail update jail`:
+A jail can be updated using `appjail-update(1)` `jail`:

 ```sh
 appjail update jail blue
 ```

-A version can be updated using `appjail update release` and if no parameters are used it uses the default variables specified in the configuration file.
+A version can be updated using `appjail-update(1)` `release` and if no parameters are used it uses the default variables specified in the configuration file.

 ```sh
 # Update using default variables